crowdagger/crowbook/README.md

 If you are on Debian GNU/Linux or Ubuntu (on a PC architecture), you can also download `.deb` packages on
 [the releases page](https://github.com/lise-henry/crowbook/releases).

-> Note: only the Linux binaries are really tested, please contact me
-> if you have any trouble executing the Windows or Mac binaries.

 ### Using Cargo ###